Privacy and Information Sharing Policy

 DCJ and its related agencies comply with NSW privacy legislation when collecting and managing personal and health information.

 The information we collect from you or from an authorised third party will be held by the entity that collects it, or by the Business Service Centre, the Government owned company that provides corporate support to the Department.
 It will be used to deliver services and to meet our legal responsibilities.

-We may also use your information within FACS as a whole to plan, coordinate and improve the way we provide services.
+We may also use your information within DCJ as a whole to plan, coordinate and improve the way we provide services.

 Please read the easy-English version of this privacy notice.